ubdsgroup/mlcourse-ub/source/syllabus.rst

    You are allowed to:

    1. Have discussions about homeworks.
 Every student should submit own homework with names of students in the discussion group explicitly mentioned.
-   2. Collaborate in groups of 2 or 3 for programming assignments.
+   2. Collaborate in groups of 3 for programming assignments.
 One submission is required for each group.

 .. warning::
    * Violation of ML honor code and departmental policy will result in an automatic F for the concerned submission